The Master of Liberal Arts, Data Science degree program is offered online with one 3-week course required on campus here at Harvard University.

 Recent Capstone Topics:

-You can choose to concentrate your degree to earn a Data Modeling and Ethics microcertificate along the way.
+You can choose to focus your degree by earning a graduate certificate in Artificial Intelligence or a Data Modeling and Ethics microcertificate along the way.

 In-Person Co-Curricular Events